 This post was published yesterday.
 There has been a multi-billon dollar exit in the tech sector every couple of weeks for several months now!
 It’s not an exhaustive list, but a good place to start is to search for “billion sold” on SiliconANGLE.
 We’ve been covering exits (such as 3Par to HP and Isilon to EMC) like a blanket.

-If you can’t remember a startup’s billion dollar exit to a tech company, and your job is covering tech sector startups, you suck at your job.
+If you can’t remember a startup’s billion dollar exit to a tech company, and your job is covering tech sector startups, you suck at your job, so for beginning you can start by Using an automated system to track time and attendance can help to reduce, so you get better at your job, and efficiency improves.

 Come read SiliconANGLE, LAURA RICH.
 We’ll make you not suck as much.